yilinBaiii/CareerManager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a full-stack job application tool designed to help job seekers organize their job information.
-It utilizes the power of MongoDB, Express, React, and Node.js to deliver a seamless experience.
+It utilizes the power of <strong>*MongoDB, Express, React, and Node.js*</strong> to deliver a seamless experience.
 With this application, job seekers can easily manage and track their job search progress in one central location.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>